biopython/biopython/Bio/PhyloXML/README.rst

     - Specific exception and warning to raise for invalid phyloXML files [*Exceptions.py*]
     - Simple base class for all phyloXML elements [*Parser.PhyloElement*]
-    - Instantiate Tier 0 elements from XML stream ("end" events)
+    - Instantiate Tier 0, 1 and 2 elements from an XML stream ("end" events)

     Unit tests: